yuda-notes/teaching-notes/exercises/exercise-data-visualization.md

 Create a bar chart showing the number of videos in each category.
 This helps understand which category appears most frequently in trending content.

-## 2. Likes vs. Dislikes Comparison
+## 2. Likes vs. Views Comparison

-Create a scatter plot to show the relationship between the number of likes and dislikes.
+Create a scatter plot to show the relationship between the number of likes and views.
 Each dot represents a video.
 What kind of trend or correlation can you observe?

 ## 3. Average Views per Category